The Educational Choice for Children Act

 A Broad Coalition for Educational Choice

-Polling shows broad support across communities: 62% of Americans overall, 60% of Black Americans, and 62% of Hispanic Americans support educational choice programs like charter schools and scholarships.
+Polling consistently shows broad support across demographics: 62% of Americans overall, 60% of Black Americans, and 62% of Hispanic Americans support educational choice programs such as charter schools and scholarships (national survey data; sources should be cited inline as the site adds a research/data hub).

 Donor Benefits & Rules